ocattau/ocattau/_posts/2018-02-27-DIA-Analysis.md

 tags: RNAisolation, DIA
 ---

+I figured out how to upload results in Skyline such that there are 4 tabs (because I have 4 samples) and each tab has four files associated with it.
 Moving foward in DIA (confusion in determining error rate, so I'm stuck); plans for tomorrow and RNA isolation.

 ### DIA Analysis